net-allies/com/README.md

 Are you battling an Internet or network problem?  **You need allies!**

 This site is under construction.
-Please contact us at info@net-allies.com
+Please contact us and let us know what you'd like help with!

 <!DOCTYPE html>
 <html>
 <body>

-<h2>Send e-mail to someone@example.com:</h2>
+<h2>Send e-mail to info@net-allies.com:</h2>

 <form action="mailto:info@net-allies.com" method="post" enctype="text/plain">
 Name:<br>